VARIACION/Student-Management-System/README.md

 # Student Management System

 ## About project
-This is our final project for course Programming Techniques at University.
+* This is our final project for course Programming Techniques at University.
+* Version: pre-released alpha 1.1
+* Evey information about bugs please contact me at huaanhminh0412@gmail.com

 ## About my team
 * Anh Minh